WingRiders/get-project-recognition-in-crypto-world/tier1-crypto-platforms/defillama/TvlAdapaterRegistration.md

     node test.js projects/{your_project}/index.js`.
     ```

 If the adapter runs successfully, the console will show you a breakdown of your project's TVL in USD.

-For the WingRiders adapter, it looks like:
+Here's a breakdown of the WingRiders' TVL:

 ```console
 --- cardano ---